Wrapping Up 2025

 2025, for me, is a year of purging and resetting.
 Not only because I finally got rid of 90% of my old stuff, but also because I feel like I am restarting again, in a good way though.

-And now, as an annual tradition, exactly a decade since I started this back in 2015, here’s my 2025 review.
+And now, as an annual tradition, exactly a decade since I started this back in 2015, here are some of the highlights of my 2025.

 VISITED JAPAN (for the nth time), SIQUIJOR, AND TAIWAN (again!)

-Just like this year-end post, it has become a tradition for me to return to my favorite country every year.
-Visiting Japan is my way of recharging.
+Just like this year-end post, it has become a tradition for me to return to my favorite country every year, whenever I can.
+Maybe visiting Japan, my happy place, is my way of recharging.

-For 2025, I went back to Tokyo to celebrate Lucile’s birthday.
-We experienced an unexpected snowstorm in Nikko on the one day I was least prepared.
-As expected, this probably means no winter trips anytime soon.
-I underestimated Nikko and was seriously underdressed.
+For 2025, we went back to Tokyo to celebrate Lucile’s birthday.
+We experienced an unexpected snowstorm in Nikko (Nikko Travel Guide) on the one day I was least prepared, which probably means no winter trips anytime soon.
+Hahaha!
+I underestimated Nikko that day and was seriously underdressed, since the last time I went there, the snowfall wasn’t that heavy.

 I’ve wanted to visit Siquijor for the longest time, even before the “fairy walk” trend began.
 Between the pandemic and my busy schedule, this trip kept getting postponed.
 So in 2025, I was really happy to finally visit this small island, even if only for a short stay.
 We toured for half a day and spent most of our waking hours at the resort.
 There was still work, but no complaints.
-Spending my birthday in Siquijor, during a crucial time for the country and our office, was already a blessing.
+Spending my birthday in Siquijor is already enough.

 I know I’ve been to Taiwan countless times, always with different groups of people.
 This year, I traveled with Lucile and two former colleagues turned friends, Pepper and Kaye.
 It was a pretty chill trip.
 Despite the downpour the entire time, we still had a lot of fun.